toa-io/toa/extensions/configuration/readme.md

 ### Local Environment Placeholders

 Context Configuration values may contain placeholders that reference environment variables.
+Placeholders are replaced with values if the corresponding environment variables are set.

 > Placeholders can only be used with local environment (exported by `toa env`), as these values are not
 > deployed.